LorenzoPrati/LorenzoPrati/README.md

 - Hi, I'm @LorenzoPrati
-- Currently studying computer science and engineering at University of Bologna
+- Studying computer science and engineering at University of Bologna

 <!---
 LorenzoPrati/LorenzoPrati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.